daveeS987/davees-django-api-template/README.md

 ## Overview/ Motivation

 Starting up a Django api can be time consuming.
-This template is meant to get up and running fast
+This template is meant to get up and running fast.
+Once all the wiring is done, you can make modifications to your models and tests as needed.

 ## Tools & Dependencies